 The western portion of the Western Maryland Rail Trail is blessed with magnificent views of the Potomac River.
 Large rock outcroppings will catch your attention, as will the ruins of the Round Top Cement Mill, which was built in the 1830s and was Hancock's largest employer during the Civil War.

-To the east, and just past downtown Hancock, you can buy trailside snacks from Hepburn Orchards Fruit Market where, in the 1920s, more than 5,000 surrounding acres were planted with fruit trees.
+To the east, and just past downtown Hancock, you can buy trailside snacks from Blue Goose Fruit Market & Bakery where, in the 1920s, more than 5,000 surrounding acres were planted with fruit trees.
 Traveling a little farther, you will find historical markers for Little Pool and Park Head cemeteries.
-Be on the lookout for deer and wild turkey that are not fazed by the loud traffic nearby, nor or the bears that are occassionally spotted in the area.
+Be on the lookout for deer and wild turkey that are not fazed by the loud traffic nearby, nor are the bears that are occassionally spotted in the area.

 At trail's end, hop on the C&O Canal towpath and continue just a short distance east to Fort Frederick, well worth a visit.
 To vary your route, and maximize your scenery, take the Western Maryland Rail Trail in one direction and loop back on the towpath.

-Fort Frederick State Park trailhead: From I-70 take Exit 12 to SR 56 and head east toward Big Pool.
+Fort Frederick State Park trailhead: From Interstate 70, take Exit 12 to State Route 56 and head east toward Big Pool.
 The trail parking lot is across the street from the post office.